 Where you work has a significant impact on your work schedule, which can range from a regular 9-5 work week to working overnight shifts.

 Why Should You Become a Medical Assistant and Phlebotomist?

 Medical assisting school can be completed in less than nine months, which is quicker than other allied health programs.

 Unlike many other professions in healthcare, a certification is not required to become a medical assistant.
 However, some employers give preference to job candidates who have a medical assistant certification (from the American Association of Medical Assistants) in addition to having completed a postsecondary program.
 For those trying to become a phlebotomist, phlebotomy technician certification is also an option to bolster your qualifications for employment.

 When you become a medical assistant, you are a valuable asset and entering an in-demand position in the medical field.
-According to the Bureau of Labor Statistics (BLS), an independent agency charged with compiling economic data, the job outlook for medical assistants in the United States is projected to grow by 23% (much faster than average) from 2018 to 2028.
+According to the Bureau of Labor Statistics (BLS), an independent agency charged with compiling economic data, the job outlook for medical assistants in the United States is projected to grow by 14% (much faster than average) from 2022 to 2032.

-Whether you have recently earned your high school diploma or are looking to change careers, submit a request information form to find out more about what Arizona College of Allied Health offers in our Medical Assistant with Phlebotomy program.
+Whether you have recently earned your high school diploma or are looking to change careers, submit a request information form to find out more about what Arizona College offers in our Medical Assistant with Phlebotomy program.
 Our school’s admissions team will happily assist you along the way.
 Contact us today to get started on your path to becoming a medical assistant!Get Started Today